clipman/klipper-on-android/README.md

 You can find the instructions how to setup the Telegram Bot [here](https://github.com/d4rk50ul1/klipper-on-android/blob/main/telegram_instructions.md)

 ## Troubleshooting (ongoing section based on comments)
 - There might be the case that when accessing Mainsail through Browser, you get an error message and no connection to moonraker: mainsail Permission denied while connecting to upstream in `klipper_logs/mainsail_error.log`.
-To fix this you must change the file `/etc/nginx/nginx.conf`, change `user www-data;` to `user android;`
+To fix this you must change the file `/etc/nginx/nginx.conf`, change `user www-data;` to `user root;`